- General Requirements

 In cases where the parent resource assessment is not available to the student, the student has the option of using educational loans to replace assessed parent resources.
 In general, any gap between the student’s total resources and the official Cost of Attendance can be covered through educational loans.

-Harvard Law School utilizes an Institutional Methodology (IM) for its need analysis calculations.
-This IM need analysis formula is a nationally accepted tool that is maintained by the College Board to assist colleges, universities, and private scholarship programs in determining eligibility for institutional and private financial aid funds.
+Harvard Law School uses a need analysis formula called Institutional Methodology (IM) for its calculations.
+The IM formula is a nationally accepted need analysis tool developed by the College Board to assist colleges, universities, and private scholarship programs in determining eligibility for institutional and private financial aid funds.
 Financial Aid Officers review this analysis in addition to considering all of the other information provided as part of a student’s financial aid application and make adjustments as necessary based on current institutional policies and procedures which change annually.

-In general, on the income side parents can expect to see a parent resource assessment from income that is roughly 22% to 47% of their available income.
-Available income is not the same as gross income or adjusted gross income or even net income.
-It is a calculated number that is determined by the need analysis process.
-It is a measure of what is available from a family’s income after subtracting taxes, a living allowance based on family size and state of residence, and other allowances as determined annually by Harvard Law School’s Financial Aid Committee.
+A parent resource assessment is a combination of two separate assessments of financial strength, one based on income and the other based on assets.
+Parents can expect to see a resource assessment from income that is roughly 22% to 47% of their available income.
+Available income is not the same as gross income or adjusted gross income or even net income; it is a calculated number that is determined by the need analysis process.
+It is a measure of what is available from a family’s income after subtracting taxes, a standard living allowance based on family size and state of residence, and other allowances as determined annually by Harvard Law School’s Financial Aid Committee.

 The total assessed family/parent resources is the sum of the income and asset resource assessments.
-This number is then adjusted to take into account situations in which there may be more than one child in a family who is attending a full-time higher education program at the same time.
+This number is then adjusted when there is more than one child in a family under the age of 29 who is attending a full-time higher education program at the same time.
 Adjustments such as this are made for biological siblings or “half-siblings” only and not for parents who may be attending school on a part-time or full-time basis.
 Parents who are enrolled in school should note this on one of our institutional data collection forms and indicate any out-of-pocket expenses incurred for their course of study.
 Depending on the circumstances, Financial Aid Officers may make an additional allowance against family income for such expenses during their review of need.

 To determine a student’s eligibility for financial assistance at Harvard Law School, we factor all asset types (liquid and non-liquid) in the calculation of assessed parent resources*.
 This includes — but is not limited to — the following asset types listed in order of general decreasing liquidity: